Skip to main content

 Is Cerebrolysin a single peptide?

-No. It is a complex porcine brain-derived mixture of low-molecular-weight peptides and amino acids.
+No. Cerebrolysin is a proprietary porcine brain-derived mixture of low-molecular-weight peptides and amino acids.

 Is Cerebrolysin approved outside the United States?